Udoka-AM/Udoka-AM/README.md

 ### Hey :wave:

-I'm a Devrel engineer with a focus on blockchain software systems and \
+I'm a Devrel engineer with a focus on blockchain development \
 security in solana and Rust-based chains.